 Upcoming CLE Seminars

-To see any upcoming CLE seminars, please check our events page .
-Not all events on this page are CLE courses.
+Please check our events page for the most current information about CLE seminar dates, times, locations, and speakers.
+Please note that while CLE seminars will be posted on the events page, not all events listings are CLE courses.
 CLE details will be explicitly noted for those events offering CLE credit.

 CLE Credit and Regulations